voila-dashboards/voila/docs/deploy.md

 2. Add a requirements.txt file to the project directory.
 This file should contain all the Python dependencies your Voilà app needs to run.
 For this tutorial we will copy the contents of the environment.yml of Voilà.
-   We omit xleaflet and xeus-cling because these require extra work that is beyond the scope of this guide.
+   We omit xleaflet and xeus-cpp because these require extra work that is beyond the scope of this guide.

    ```text